Shopify/remote-dom/packages/core/README.md

 This function accepts two arguments:

 - `channel` is a `RemoteChannel`, a function that will be called with serialized representation of UI updates. [`RemoteReceiver#receive`](#remotereceiverreceive) is one such function, and most uses of remote-ui will rely on connecting those two “sides” by passing the `receive` method for this argument.
 - `options` is an optional options object.
-There is currently one supported option: `components`.
-This value is the list of components that can be constructed and attached to this root.
-This is necessary because, by default, this library does not supply any components to render; you are responsible for implementing a component API that makes sense for your use case.
+There is currently one supported option: `strict`, which is enabled by default.
+When enabled, all `props` and `children` for remote components will be frozen (with `Object.freeze()`) in order to prevent direct mutation of those values (to prevent unexpected behavior, all mutations to these values should be done with the [`RemoteComponent`](#remotecomponent) API).
+The default `strict`ness also prevents potentially-untrusted code from adding properties or children that it is not supposed to.
+However, `Object.freeze` does have a small runtime cost, so if you are comfortable without this safety, you can disable it by passing `strict: false`:

 ```ts
 import {createRemoteRoot, RemoteReceiver} from '@remote-ui/core';